-- 1. Take out the towing eye that is stored in the foam block under the cargo area floor. - 2.
-The cover for the towing eye's attachment point is opened as follows: - The cover has a marking along one side or in a corner: Press the marking with a finger and fold out the opposite side/ corner at the same time - the cover turns around its axis and can then be removed.
+1. Take out the towing eye that is stored in the foam block under the cargo area floor.

-3. Screw the towing eye right in up to its flange.
-Turn in the towing eye firmly e.g. using the wheel wrench.
+- 2. The cover for the towing eye's attachment point is available in two variants which must be opened in the following way: - Open the rear bumper's recess using a coin or similar inserted in the recess, carefully turning it outwards.
+Then turn out the cover completely and remove it. - The front bumper's recess has a marking along one side or in a corner: Press the marking with a finger and fold out the opposite side/corner at the same time the cover turns around its axis and can then be removed. - 3.
+Screw the towing eye right in up to its flange.
+Turn in the towing eye firmly e.g. using the wheel wrench